 Costs to purchase program advertising space in the mass communication media is allowable but must be approved in advance by HSO.
-This includes the purchase of radio time, television time, billboard rental, magazine or newspaper advertisements or any other paid advertising.
-Television public service announcements should contain closedcaptioning of the verbal content.
+This includes the purchase of radio time, television time, billboard rental, magazine or newspaper advertisements, social or digital or any other paid advertising.
+Television public service announcements should contain closed- captioning of the verbal content.